top of page

 Phytala elais (female, underside)

-An Afrotropical genus comprising 15 species, four being recorded at Semuliki, 80% of the Ugandan total.
-Only three were listed in the Semuliki butterfly checklist, the missing record being Hewitsonia kuehnei. .
+Genus Hewitsonia.
+A genus comprising 15 species, four being recorded at Semuliki, 80% of the Ugandan total.
+Only three were listed in the Semuliki species list publication (Forbes, 2018), the additional record being Hewitsonia kuehnei

 Hewitsonia intermedia.jpeg